 Construction of the North Terminal Project was commemorated with a groundbreaking ceremony held on January 14, 2016.
 The world-class North Terminal was designed by acclaimed architect Cesar Pelli of Pelli Clarke Pelli, Manning Architects, and the Crescent City Aviation Team, a joint venture of Leo A. Daly Company and Atkins North America, Inc.

-The North Terminal has thirty-five (35) airline gates.
+The new terminal has thirty-five (35) airline gates.
 Passenger experience will be improved with a consolidated checkpoint offering greater ease and efficiency for passengers going through security and an in-line baggage system where passengers will just drop off their checked baggage at the ticket counters.
 Other amenities include an adjacent 2,190 space parking garage and surface parking, concessions located down the center of the concourse to allow passengers to see their gate while enjoying a taste of New Orleans or picking up that last minute souvenir.
 Passengers should feel the spirit of New Orleans in the North Terminal through the sights, smells, and sounds that reverberate all the best in our City.
-The North Terminal is scheduled to open February 2019.
+The new terminal is scheduled to open February 2019.

 For history and background information on the North Terminal project, please see click here.